 More than 60 years later, January 28, the day the patent application was filed, marks International Lego Day in celebration of a toy that has bridged generations, sparking creativity in kids and adults alike.
 With theme parks and movies dedicated to the colorful building blocks and minifigures, LEGO has long evolved into a cultural phenomenon, turning the LEGO Group into one of the largest toy companies in the world.

-As the following chart shows, the LEGO Group’s revenue has grown more than fivefold over the past two decades, reaching $5.8 billion in 2019.
-The company employs 18,800 people worldwide and operates more than 600 LEGO stores as well as several Legoland theme parks.
-Interestingly, the “toy building element” business has also proven largely immune to the COVID-19 pandemic.
-In the first half of 2020, the Billund-based LEGO Group achieved double-digit profit growth while revenue grew 7 percent compared to the previous year.
+As the following chart shows, the LEGO Group’s revenue has grown almost sevenfold over the past two decades, reaching $7.2 billion in 2020.
+The company employs more than 20,000 people worldwide and operates more than 700 LEGO stores as well as several Legoland theme parks.
+Interestingly, the “toy building element” business has also proven largely immune to the Covid-19 pandemic.
+In 2020, the Billund-based LEGO Group achieved double-digit sales and profit growth, with the positive trend even accelerating through the first half of 2021.